-The California Test Bed Initiative-CalTestBed-is a laboratory voucher and commercialization development program for innovators and entrepreneurs working to bring early to mid-stage clean energy concepts to market.
+The California Test Bed Initiative-CalTestBed-is a laboratory voucher and commercialization development program for innovators and entrepreneurs working to bring mid to later-stage clean energy concepts to market.
 It is made possible by an \$11 million grant from the California Energy Commission.

-CalTestBed accelerates entrepreneurs by awarding vouchers worth up to \$300,000 to test and validate technologies at one of nearly 30 testbeds across the UC system and Lawrence Berkeley National Laboratory.
-CalTestBed recognizes entrepreneurs' struggles in making the leap from technology validation to commercialization and has formed a partnership with the UC Office of the President and University of California system to assist clean energy entrepreneurs in validating their technology at world-class testing facilities.
+CalTestBed accelerates entrepreneurs by awarding vouchers worth up to \$300,000 to test technologies at one of 60 testbed facilities across Lawrence Berkeley National Laboratory and 9 University of California Campuses.
+CalTestBed recognizes entrepreneurs' struggles in accelerating their pathway to commercialization and has formed a partnership with the UC Office of the President and Lawrence Berkeley National Lab to assist clean energy entrepreneurs to gain access to third-party testing at world-class facilities, while they maintain their IP and gain access to a broad network of commercialization partners.